sbt/sbt-proguard/README.md

 conflicting paths can have merge strategies applied, similar to the sbt-assembly plugin.

 Helper methods for creating common merges are available.
-These are to `discard`, `rename`, or `append` the duplicate paths.
+These are:

+  - `discard` -- discard all matching entries
+  - `first` -- only keep the first entry
+  - `last` -- only keep the last entry
+  - `rename` -- rename entries adding the name of the source
+  - `append` -- append entries together into one file

 The paths matched against in these helpers are normalised to be separated by `/` regardless of platform.
 Paths can be matched exactly with a string or with a regular expression.

 The default strategy is to only discard `META-INF/MANIFEST.MF`.
 This same strategy could be added with: